PSCF v1.3.1

 The source code for PCSF is defined within a C++ namespace named Pscf.
 This top-level namespace contains several enclosed namespaces named Prdc, R1d, Rpc, and Rpg.
 Namespace Pscf::Prdc contains code relevant to problems involving periodic boundary conditions, which is used to construct both pscf_pc and pscf_pg.
 The enclosed namespaces named R1d, Rpc, and each contain code that is only used by one executable program (e.g., pscf_1d, pscf_pc or pscf_pg, respectively).

-We refer to the enclosed namespaces R1d, Rpc, and Rpg throughout this documentation as implementation-level namespaces, because each contains contain associated with a single implementation of polymer field theory, corresponding to a different executable program.
+We refer to the enclosed namespaces R1d, Rpc, and Rpg throughout this documentation as implementation-level namespaces, because each contains contain files that are only used within a single implementation of polymer field theory, corresponding executable program.
 By convention, code defined in any implementation-level namespace may not use names defined in a different impelementation level namespace.
 The segregation of code associated with different executables into separate namespaces allows identical names to be used for several analogous classes in different implementation-level namespaces without causing name clashes or ambiguity.

 The array "monomers" is implemented internally as an array of instances of the class Pscf::Monomer, as discussed here.

-The Mixture block always contains one or more Polymer blocks, each of which contains information about a specific polymer molecule species.
+The Mixture block must contain one or more Polymer blocks, each of which contains information about a specific polymer molecule species.
 The format for a polymer block is

 The meaning of different parameters is summarized in the table below: